-In the 21st century, the knowledge of other languages and cultures is becoming increasingly important.
+In the 21st century, the knowledge of other languages and cultures has become vital.
 Among these, the Spanish language and the cultures of Spain and Latin America have a great impact.
 Why learn Spanish?
 Why learn about the cultures of the Spanish-speaking cultures?
-450 million people speak Spanish, which makes it one of the most useful languages in the world for travel and the language of one of the largest business, professional and academic markets.
+400 million people speak Spanish, which makes it one of the most useful languages in the world for travel and the language of one of the largest business, professional and academic markets.

 Our courses provide an in-depth study of the language and of the vibrant modern cultures of Spain and Latin America, as well as historical and social aspects of these.
 We offer courses both for beginners and for those with a prior background in Spanish.
 Language skills open a wide range of career opportunities in business, teaching, the civil service, academia or publishing.
-Teaching is led by a team of researchers with a wide range of specialist fields including film and cinema, anthropology, history and literature of Spain and Latin America.
-These guarantee that the linguistic and cultural diversity of the studied countries is taken into account.
+Teaching is led by a team of academics with a wide range of research interests including film and cinema, anthropology, history and literature of Spain and Latin America.
+These ensure that the linguistic and cultural diversity of the studied countries is taken into account.

 If examinations are taken over two sittings, or there are repeats or upgrades, the entrance requirements may be higher.